 Flex Container creation procedure is comprehensively described in 10.2.4.16 TS-0001.

-To create ModuleClass on Device you have to send the creation request to Device address which was taken from Device creation request response.
-In SDT ModuleClasses are mapped to flexContainer and DataPoints are mapped to customAttribute.
-To create binarySwitch ModuleClass you have to send following request.
+To create ModuleClass on Device, the creation request is sent to Device address taken from Device creation request response.
+In SDT, ModuleClasses are mapped to flexContainer and DataPoints are mapped to customAttribute.
+To create binarySwitch ModuleClass, the following request is sent.